 The owner or operator of the Coal Combustion Residual (CCR) unit must conduct an initial and periodic structural stability assessments and document whether the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering practices for the maximum volume of CCR and CCR wastewater which can be impounded therein.
-This Report is prepared in accordance with the requirements of §257.73(b) and §257.73(d) of the CCR Rule.
+This Report serves as the first periodic review from the initial dates September 19, 2016 is prepared in accordance with the requirements of §257.73(b) and §257.73(d) of the CCR Rule.